 Monte Sant’ Angelo Mercy College is a Catholic College founded by the Sisters of Mercy.
-The College offers a high quality curriculum for Religious Instruction which fulfils the Archdiocesan Guidelines for Years 7-10 and the Board of Studies requirements for Studies of Religion Years 11 and 12.
+The College offers a high quality curriculum for Religious Instruction which fulfils the Archdiocesan Guidelines for Years 7-10 and the NSW Education Standards Authority (NESA) requirements for Studies of Religion Years 11 and 12.
 The Religious Education program promotes and nurtures individual and communal spirituality.

 In this welcoming faith community, students are provided with opportunities to: